on this page

 Our tax garnishee program protocol gives details of data matching for people who have outstanding debts.

-We can ask the ATO to withhold or garnishee some or all of your tax refund.
-The program aims to help you pay your Centrelink debt.
+We can ask the ATO to garnishee some or all of your tax refund.
+We may do this if you have not engaged with the agency or entered into a repayment arrangement.

 - an entitlement to a tax refund